MLman/computer-vision-AAA534/README.md

-# computer-vision-AAA534
-Computer Vision (AAA534) at Korea University
+# Computer Vision (AAA534) at Korea University

+This repository is for python examples to learn basic concepts in computer vision.
+Most examples will be in Jupyter (iPython) notebook

+# Main contributors:
+* Joonyeop Cho
+* Jongmin Lee

+# Requirements
+numpy, scipy, opencv (opencv-python),Jupyter, matplotlib